sylvainjule/kirby-annotator/README.md

 When set to `true`, a *Zoom* button will show in the toolbar.
 On click, it will toggle the full size of the image, allowing you to set the marker even more precisely (**desktop only**).

+##### • Double-click

+> type: `boolean`, default: `false`

+When set to `true`, pins will only be added when double-clicking on the image, to prevent adding a pin accidentally.
+Note that this option will only be work when using the `pin` tool.

 ##### • Debug

 > type: `boolean`, default: `false`